KarlisKV/Coverage_algorithms/report.md

 How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

-We used coverage.py as a coverage tool.
+We used coverage.py as a coverage tool since we used Python as our coding language and it was the one that was recommended.
 It was easy to use on our project, and was easy to understand and properly documented.

 ### Your own coverage tool